MakotoPD/Tauri-Nuxt3-TailwindCss/README.md

 ## 🛠 Setup

-**Build Setup**: If you want to build the app, you need to install Node.js (v16 LTS is recommended), a package manager like yarn and the [Tauri development environment](https://tauri.app/v1/guides/getting-started/prerequisites).
+**Build Setup**: If you want to build the app, you need to install Node.js (v16 LTS is recommended), a package manager like `npm` and the [Tauri development environment](https://tauri.app/v1/guides/getting-started/prerequisites).
 Then, depending on your use case you can run the commands below:

 ```bash
 # Install dependencies